MPH Public Health (Web-based Learning) / Overview

 - Entry requirements

-Applicants who fail to meet the required entry criteria for the course will be considered on an individual basis, but may be required to enrol initially on another route, eg PGCert or PGDip.
-These students may be allowed to progress to the full MSc if they pass the course at the required MSc level.
+If you fail to meet the required entry criteria, applications will be considered on an individual basis, but may be required to enrol initially on another route, such as a PGCert or PGDip.
+You may be allowed to progress to the full MPH course if you pass the course at the required master's level.

 - Number of places/applicants